 In mathematics, if you want to find a simple average of the data, you would add up the values and divide by the number of items.
 This is called an arithmetic mean.
 This is a straightforward calculation used with interval scales where specific figures can be added together and then divided.

 However, it is possible to mislead with averages, especially when the range of the values may be great.
 Researchers, therefore, also describe the mode which is the most frequently occurring value, and the median which is the middle value of the range.
 The mode is used when dealing with nominal scales, for example it can show that most respondents in your survey are Catholics.
 The median is used when dealing with both ordinal and interval scales.

-Quantitative data analysis can involve many complex sta-

-tistical techniques which cannot be covered in this book.
+Quantitative data analysis can involve many complex statistical techniques which cannot be covered in this book.
 If you wish to follow this route you should read some of the data analysis books recommended below.

 - The methods you use to analyse your data will depend upon whether you have chosen to conduct qualitative or quantitative research. - For quantitative data analysis, issues of validity and reliability are important. - Qualitative data analysis is a very personal process.
-Ask two researchers to analyse a transcript and they will probably come up with very different results. - After having conducted an interview or a focus group, it is useful to complete a summary form which contains details about the interview.
-This can be attached to the transcript and can be used to help the analysis. - Qualitative data analysis methods can be viewed as forming a continuum from highly qualitative methods to almost quantitative methods, which involve an element of counting. - Examples of qualitative data analysis include thematic analysis, comparative analysis, discourse analysis and content analysis. - The analysis of large-scale surveys is best done with the use of statistical software, although simple frequency counts can be undertaken manually. - Data can be measured using nominal scales, ordinal scales or interval scales.

-• A simple average is called an arithmetic mean; the middle value of a range is called the median; the most frequently occurring value is called the mode.
+Ask two researchers to analyse a transcript and they will probably come up with very different results.

+- After having conducted an interview or a focus group, it is useful to complete a summary form which contains details about the interview.
+This can be attached to the transcript and can be used to help the analysis. - Qualitative data analysis methods can be viewed as forming a continuum from highly qualitative methods to almost quantitative methods, which involve an element of counting. - Examples of qualitative data analysis include thematic analysis, comparative analysis, discourse analysis and content analysis. - The analysis of large-scale surveys is best done with the use of statistical software, although simple frequency counts can be undertaken manually. - Data can be measured using nominal scales, ordinal scales or interval scales. - A simple average is called an arithmetic mean; the middle value of a range is called the median; the most frequently occurring value is called the mode.

-Qualitative Analysis
+Qualitative analysis

-- Corbin, J. and Strauss, A. (1990) Basics of Qualitative Research: Grounded Theory Procedures and Techniques, Newbury Park, CA: Sage - Dey, I. (1993) Qualitative Data Analysis: A User Friendly Guide for Social Scientists, London: Routledge. - Kelle, U. (ed.)
-(1995) Computer-Aided Qualitative Data Analysis: Theory, Methods and Practice, London: Sage. - Miles, M.B. and Huberman, A.M.
-(1994) Qualitative Data Analysis: An Expanded Sourcebook, Thousand Oaks, CA: Sage. - Silverman, D. (2001) Interpreting Qualitative Data: Methods for Analysing Talk, Text and Interaction, 2nd edition, London: Sage.
+- Bazeley, P. (2007) Qualitative Data Analysis with NVivo, London: Sage. - Dey, I. (1993) Qualitative Data Analysis: A User Friendly Guide for Social Scientists, London: Routledge. - Miles, M.B. and Huberman, A.M.
+(1994) Qualitative Data Analysis: An Expanded Sourcebook, Thousand Oaks, CA: Sage.

+Silverman, D. (2001) Interpreting Qualitative Data: Methods for Analysing Talk, Text and Interaction, 2nd edition, London: Sage.